drkms/ansible/README.md

 ```
 git clone https://github.com/drkms/ansible.git
 ```
-Then, you should enter the project, and set up a SSH.
+You should set up a bundle of private/public SSH keys.

-You can easily do it by running the "build" script
+You can do it manully, or do it by running the "build" script
 ```
 ./build
 ```